Compare Pet Insurance in New Zealand

 What breeds are more expensive to insure?

-Breeds prone to health issues cost more to insure.
-Large dogs (Great Danes, Rottweilers), brachycephalic breeds (Bulldogs, Pugs), and purebreds with known health issues typically cost 30-100% more than mixed breeds or healthier breeds.
+Breeds prone to health issues tend to cost more to insure.
+Large dogs (Great Danes, Rottweilers), brachycephalic breeds (Bulldogs, Pugs), and purebreds with known health issues are typically more expensive than mixed breeds or healthier breeds.
 Cats vary less by breed than dogs.

 Are pre-existing conditions covered?